General RulesPage address: http://www.mnsu.edu/vehicles/policies/general.html

 - Reserved Gold stalls are permissible with your personal Gold Permit displayed within the state vehicle.

-- Wear safety belts at all times.
+- Driver and passengers should wear safety seat belts at all times.

 - Traffic violations are the responsibility of the personal recipient.
 The University does not pay for personal traffic violations.

 - We do receive calls from concerned taxpaying public when they see state vehicles exceeding the speed limit or not properly representing the State of Minnesota during their vehicle usage.
 Please be cautious and respectful of your driving behavior at all times.

 - Avoid side-trips.
 The Facilities Services Office will assist you on the best trip route upon your request.